Meet Our Team

 Sub-Specialty Retina & Vitreous

 Dr. Shah had the opportunity to work with leading intraocular lens implant surgeons and leading retinal surgeons during his training in India, England and the United States.
-He is a member of the American Academy of Ophthalmology, a fellow of the American College of Surgeons, a fellow of the International College of Surgeons, the All India Ophthalmic Society, he is a Paul Harris Fellow and also has published and presented many articles in ophthalmology journals in the U.S. and overseas.
+He is a member of the American Academy of Ophthalmology, a fellow of the American College of Surgeons, a fellow of the International College of Surgeons, the All India Ophthalmic Society.
+In 2021, he was inducted as a fellow of the American Society of Retinal Specialists.
+He is a Paul Harris Fellow and also has published and presented many articles in ophthalmology journals in the U.S. and overseas.

-Dr. Shah regularly undertakes mission trips to India to perform intraocular lens implant surgeries for the needy people.
-He is an attending physician at Mercy Hospital and Freeman Hospital in Joplin, 32nd Street Surgery Center in Joplin, Four States Surgery Center in Joplin, and McCune Brooks Hospital in Carthage.
+Dr. Shah regularly undertakes mission trips to India to perform intraocular lens implant surgeries for the poverty-stricken people.

 Dr. Shah has lived in Joplin for more than 30 years with his wife, who is an OB/GYN.
 He has a son, a Neuroradiologist, and a daughter, an ophthalmologist who recently joined his practice.